Carrot Cake with Cream Cheese Frosting

 If you don’t want to add the carrots, just leave the frosting as is, or feel free to sprinkle with extra nuts.

-Moist and flavorful with noticeable carrot, pineapple, and nut pieces, my co-workers here at Yankee had no trouble helping me eat this carrot cake.
+Moist and flavorful with noticeable carrot, pineapple, and nut pieces, my co-workers here at Yankee had no trouble helping me eat this classic take on carrot cake with cream cheese frosting.
 Make one for your spring or Easter table and see if your friends and family don’t follow their lead.